vestrel00/contacts-android/README.md

 5. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)
 6. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).
-7. Add Copyright to all non-sample files.
+7. Add Copyright to all files.

 ----------------------------------------------------------------------------------------------------